gueneumann/Wikidata-Toolkit-Examples/README-GN.md

 23250000 entities -> index via "id"
 End at:	11:35

-#Extracting Text from WikiPedia Dumps

-Do run this on all 22 relevant Wikipedia sites for which I have UD languages

 ## Adding Wikipedia page extraction

 I installed via Maven the following package: